Satellite Deskworks Awarded Patent for its Workspace Software

 “If you truly want to know what your utilization is,” Sprenger explains, “you need to integrate all of these.”

 Coworking Software for a Maturing Workspace Industry

 The Satellite Deskworks patent is another sign that coworking—and the workspace industry—is maturing.

 “Our industry is growing up,” says Sprenger.
 “We are an industry that is on a very tight budget, and we also have a lot of different requirements for different people.
 Some spaces are home to freelancers on a limited monthly budget; some are home to telecommuters who are only in your space a few times a week; and some cater to teams—some of them full-time, some on a drop-in basis.
 If you are not automatically tracking this stuff, you’re not capturing the revueue you need to capture to stay in business.”

 She adds, “You’ve got to make it easy to offer lots of different plans to meet lots of different needs and this type of automation makes that possible and simple.”

 Powering Sustainable, Profitable Coworking Spaces

-The vision for Satellite Deskworks, since its creation as a tool for Sprenger to run her own six Satellite Centers, is to make workspace management easy so you can run a profitable, sustainable space.
+The vision for Satellite Deskworks, since its creation as a tool for Sprenger to run her own seven Satellite Workplaces, is to make workspace management easy so you can run a profitable, sustainable space.

 “We’ve designed Deskworks so you can build your community and not have to worry about the tech in the background,” Sprenger says.
 “We know that the people who start and run coworking spaces want to be the pub owners—they want to be polishing the bar and chatting with people and making connections.
 You want your operations to be seamless so you can do that fun part.
 That’s what we want to help people do.”